asczech/2018-08-14-long_reads/_episodes/04-assembly.md

 > While the Platanus assembler is running, investigate the following items:
 >
 > 1. What does the -k stand for?
-> 2. How does this setting relate to heterozygosity, ploidy or repeat content?
+> 2. How do k-mers relate to heterozygosity, ploidy or repeat content?
 {: .challenge}

 ## Basic statistics on the assemblies